 Create your content using relevant keywords, and the search terms people use.
 You want to create content that helps answer questions people ask search engines.

-Ahrefs will allow you to see the monthly search volume for a set of keywords if you focus on keywords that have higher search volume, then if you rank for those keywords, your odds of getting more traffic will increase with quality content.
+Ahrefs will allow you to see the monthly search volume for a set of keywords.
+You’ll need to focus on keywords that have higher search volume, with an ideal difficulty.
+Then, once your content is written, if you rank for those keywords, your odds of getting more traffic will increase with quality content.

 - What keywords do you want to rank for?

 - Prioritize a list of blog posts or pages you want to outrank.

 - Build an outline of each article you want to write, making sure to include subtopics related to your target search terms.
 A good place to get these is on Google for “people also searched for” after you search for your target keyword phrase.

 We say this all the time: “How YOU search for you is probably not how your customer will search for you.”
 With this being said, you need to write your content in the language that your customer will be using when using a search engine.
 That is if you want it to rank high for those queries that actually have some intent behind them.
 If not, you’ll just be competing with other business owners who are trying to do the same thing you are, with none of you really getting any “ready to buy” traffic.

 Write down some of the most common questions your customers might ask when looking for the products and services you offer.
 An easier way to do this is to take note every time a customer asks you a question, either at your physical location or over the phone.
 Keep in mind how the customer worded the question.
 Again, how you ask questions about your industry will more than likely not be the same verbiage used by your prospects.

 Common SEO Content Questions for Businesses to Answer:

 - How long will it take to deliver?